The Car Connection Volvo S80 Overview

-Volvo S80 History
+Volvo S80 history

-Today's S80 was introduced for the 2007 model year.
-From that year through 2011, Volvo offered a low-volume variant with a transverse V-8 engine (an unusual design) that produced 311 hp from its 4.4 liters.
-But fuel-efficiency regulations and the economic downturn killed off the V-8 Volvo, and the largest engine is now a sporty 281-hp, 3.0-liter turbo six.
-That's optional; the standard powertrain is a 235-horsepower 3.2-liter in-line six-cylinder engine paired to a six-speed automatic transmission.Starting in 2011, Volvo simplified and streamlined the S80 model range.
-Now, the base model comes with front-wheel drive and the T6 turbo model has all-wheel drive.
+Starting in 2011, Volvo simplified and streamlined the S80 model range.
+At that point, the base model came with front-wheel drive and the T6 turbo model had standard all-wheel drive.
 In 2012, the S80 got Volvo's City Safety obstacle-alert system as standard equipment.
-The 2013 model year added a new Road Sign Information function to the Tech Package, and all S80s now include as standard the Personal Car Communicator, rain-sensor wipers and headlight washers.
+The 2013 model year added a new Road Sign Information function to the Tech Package, and all S80s now include as standard the Personal Car Communicator, rain-sensing wipers, and headlight washers.

 As the company's luxury flagship, the Volvo S80 includes a remarkable degree of safety technology.
 A Blind Spot Information System (BLIS) uses warning lights next to the side mirrors to warn about adjacent vehicles, while the Personal Car Communicator (PCC) is a more sophisticated key fob system that will alert you if your car’s been broken into.
-It even includes a heartbeat sensor.
+The vehicle's interior even includes a heartbeat sensor.
 These versions come with more impressive interior trim and an excellent available Dynaudio sound system.